mohammadshahed/mohammadshahed/README.md

 ### Hi there 👋

-I'm <strong>Mohammad Shaheduzzaman</strong>, a self-taught programmer having expertise in modern front-end technologies and a deep interest in JavaScript.
+I'm <strong>Mohammad Shaheduzzaman</strong>, a self-taught programmer having expertise in modern Frontend and Backend technologies and a deep interest in JavaScript.
 I love problem solving challenges and always try to learn something new.
-I desire to work in the software industry with a good learning environment to grow my skills to the next level.
+I desire to work in the software industry with a good learning environment where i can show my skills and also to grow my skills to the next level.
 <hr style="height:1px; font-size:1px">

 <ul>